Testimony: Ahmaud Arbery slaying defendant changed his story

 Greg McMichael; his adult son, Travis McMichael; and neighbor William “Roddie” Bryan are charged with murder and other crimes in the death of Arbery.
 None of them were arrested in the slaying until more than two months later, when cellphone video of the shooting leaked online and sparked an outcry amid a national reckoning over racial injustice.

-Prosecutors say the men had no legal reason to pursue Arbery with guns, as there's no evidence Arbery committed any crimes in the Satilla Shores subdivision outside the port city of Brunswick.
+Prosecutors say the men had no legal reason to pursue Arbery with guns, as there’s no evidence Arbery committed any crimes in the Satilla Shores subdivision south of Brunswick.
 Defense attorneys say the defendants had reason to suspect Arbery was a burglar.

+Assistant State Attorney Laura Dunikoski asked Glynn County Detective Parker Marcy if surveillance video of Arbery walking through a house under construction showed him stealing anything, Marcy said, “No, ma’am.”

 Greg McMichael said the chase began when he saw Arbery “hauling ass” past his home on a Sunday afternoon.
 Saying he recognized Arbery from security camera videos shown to him by a neighbor who wasn’t charged in the case, he ran inside and grabbed a .357 magnum handgun.
 Travis McMichael armed himself with a shotgun before they went after Arbery in a pickup truck.